ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_policies.md

 ### Control Policies

 A control policy is a combination of an event, a condition, and an action.
 This combination provides management capabilities in your virtual environment.

   - An event is a trigger to check a condition.

-  - A condition is a test triggered by an event.
+  - A condition is a test that is triggered by an event.

   - An action is an execution that occurs if a condition is met.